rolandmueller/bigdata/ml_api.md

 # Creating a Web API with Python (Remote Procedure Invocation)

-In this exercise we will not just consume an API, but create one with Flask.
-The steps are prity similar to the Docker/Flask exercise.
-The main difference is, that we do not return a HTML page but a JSON document.
-This tutorial is partially based on [this page](https://www.statworx.com/en/content-hub/blog/how-to-build-a-machine-learning-api-with-python-and-flask/).
+In this exercise, we will not only consume an API, but create one with Flask.
+The steps are very similar to the Docker/Flask exercise.
+The main difference is that we will return a JSON document instead of an HTML page.
+This tutorial is partially based on [that site](https://www.statworx.com/en/content-hub/blog/how-to-build-a-machine-learning-api-with-python-and-flask/).

 An alternative to Flask is [FastAPI](https://fastapi.tiangolo.com/ ), which is an elegant and fast library to create Web APIs with Python.
 FastAPI uses Python [type hints](https://docs.python.org/3/library/typing.html) to infer the structure of the API from the function’s parameters.
 FastAPI creates also beautiful documentations of your API automatically.